Table 6.38 — EEs for EAs whose label begins with C

 HYDROGEN_CYANIDE An extremely poisonous chemical compound (HCN), the vapours of which have a bitter almond odour; hydrogen cyanide.
 28

-L Dichloro (2-chlorovinyl) arsine, a blistering/arsenical mix agent which is used to cause casualties; Lewisite or L. 30
+L Dichloro (2-chlorovinyl) arsine, a blistering/arsenical mix agent which is used to cause casualties; L. L is also known as Lewisite.
+30

 M Hydrogen cyanide (hydrocyanic acid), a cyanide agent which is used to cause casualties; M. 31